lilyhoratio/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  - A token is an encrypted string that is issued by the server to the identify whether the client is authenticated.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  - Authenticate users using JWTs

 - [ ] Describe how web servers work.

+  - A web server is the program that tells the server (computer that stores code for a website) what to do.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+  - C (create): POST
+  - R (read): GET
+  - U (update): POST
+  - D (delete): DELETE

 ## Project Set Up